nataliepauchard/effective-octo-waddle/README.md

 - De-bugging above issues

 - Add more recipes

+- Upload my own photos of the dishes to replace the external ones

 - Once enough recipes have been added, plan to include a search and a filter option